rkuma183/wilsonmar.github.io/_posts/2016-07-30-git-commits.md

 ## Git Branch #

-PROTIP: Create a branch before making changes so that the commit submitted could be evaluated on its own.
+PROTIP: Create a branch to make changes so that the commit submitted could be evaluated on its own.
+Keeping a master branch "clean" enables different changes to be isolated in various branches.

+0. <a target="_blank" href="https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches">
-0. Create a new branch "edit256" in the current repo during
+   Create a new branch</a> "edit256" in the current repo during
    <a target="_blank" href="https://git-scm.com/docs/git-checkout">
    git checkout</a>, which updates files in Git's <strong>working tree</strong>
    to match the version in the index or the specified tree.